Skid Plates, Under Body Protection, H3 Hummer

-- With the “1/2 Inch Drill Bit” and a “Screw / Drill Gun” drill those holes out using the skid plates as guides so that the perfect hole is drilled out.
+- With the “1/2 Inch Drill Bit” and a “Screw Gun”, drill those three holes using the skid plates as guides so that the perfect hole is drilled.

-- Finally, tighten all the bolts down approximately 30-40 ft./lb of torque.
-Then go through and double check every bolt once again for the proper amount of torque.
+- Finally, tighten all the factory skid plate bolts down approximately 30-40 ft./lb of torque.
+Then go through and double-check every bolt once again for the proper amount of torque.

-I’m definitely not a great writer.
-If you’re having trouble understanding the installation steps, send an email so that I can fix my mistakes.
+If you’re having trouble understanding the installation steps, send an email so that I can fix any mistakes.